Transportation

 • In order to pass the test, you must study the Japanese traffic rules and regulations.

 • In Japan, driver’s licenses for automobiles are issued to those who are 18 years old and above.
-Driver’s licenses for motorcycle are issued to those who are 16 years old and above (For motorcycles 400cc and above, you must be 18 or older).
-If you are younger than the above ages, a driver’s license will not be issued.
+Driver’s licenses for motorcycles are issued to those who are 16 years old and above (For motorcycles of 400cc or higher displacement, one must be 18 or older).

-• If you would like to take the knowledge test in English, Chinese, or Tagalog, please ask the person in charge.
+• If you would like to take the written knowledge test in English, Chinese, or Tagalog, ask the attendants at the site.

 647 Hazukashi-Furukawa-cho, Fushimi-ku, Kyoto